postliminal/site-project-ece202/content/posts/5results.md

 # 2. Localization results (BLE vs. Thread)

+It should be noted that OpenThread is a self-healing network, and since "Self-healing allows a routing-based network to operate when a node breaks down or when a connection becomes unreliable.
+[1]" The synchonicity of this network differs significantly from BLE.
+The BLE implemented does not have this feature, and this is highly visible in the data collected when comparing results.
+BLE is a continous spectrum of data, whilst OpenThread is not.
+The topology of OpenThread changes as a function of time.
+This is an advantage from a reliability perspective, but ultimately created an inequivalent comparison.
+The metric for comparison therefore BLE and OpenThread ultimately became founded on raw RSSI values.

+Throughout the data collection of the RSSI using OpenThread and BLE,

 Current narrative:
 - thread is not meant for this application
   - self healing/automated network changes structure